Amazon to cut down plastic packaging in Germany - NewsBreak

 Amazon to cut down plastic packaging in Germany

+BERLIN — Amazon says it plans to cut the use of plastic packaging in Germany following complaints that the online retailer is contributing to growing...www.wral.com

-Amazon says it plans to cut the use of plastic packaging in Germany following complaints that the online retailer is contributing to growing mountains of waste.
+BERLIN — Amazon says it plans to cut the use of plastic packaging in Germany following complaints that the online retailer is contributing to growing...www.wral.com

-The company said Monday that its German logistics center will replace all single-use plastic packages with paper-based bags or cardboard boxes by the end of the year.

-Exceptions are possible when third-party sellers provide products in packaging that can be relabeled for delivery, and when couriers are asked to leave products in outdoor locations during rainfall, the company said.

 Comments / 0